Joseph Warren, say some today, would have been the first president of the United States had he not been killed at the Battle of Bunker Hill.

 Of Joseph Warren, military historian Ethan Rafuse wrote, “No man, with the possible exception of Samuel Adams, did so much to bring about the rise of a movement powerful enough to lead the people of Massachusetts to revolution.”

 Joseph Warren was gregarious, charming and a powerful speaker who enlisted in the patriot cause.
 He became Grand Master of the Masonic Lodge of St. Andrew when Paul Revere was the secretary.
-He was also a member of the Sons of Liberty, and he tried to save Christopher Seider, the young boy killed in 1770 by British soldiers.
+He was also a member of the Sons of Liberty.
+He tried to save Christopher Seider, the young boy killed in 1770 by British soldiers.

 In the fall of 1774, Joseph Warren wrote the Suffolk Resolves, which supported a boycott of British goods and urged armed resistance to the British.